jaidevkler/Python-Challenge-1/README.md

 ```

 ## Program
-The program provides the user with menu choices.
-The program provides the user with a total cost and receipt, based on the user's choices.
+The program provides the user with menu items to choose from.
+The program based on the choices provides the user with a receipt and cost for the order.
 Below find a step-wise guide to the running of the program:

 ### Category Choice
 A menu is displayed for the user to choose from: